flipz357/flipz357.github.io/_posts/2024-04-04-explain-text-similarity.md

 This is basically what I tinkered with in the last part of my PhD thesis.
 A motivation was to get some high-level explanation on similarity decisions and compose the overall similarity from aspectual sub-similarities.

-Here we would like to search for explanations directly in the decision space, as us humans often seek higher-level explanations to explain a decision: So we'd want to have something like *“These documents are similar because they’re about the same topics”*. *“These documents are dissimilar because they’re contradicting each other”*.
+Indeed, we'd like to search for explanations directly in the decision space, as us humans often also seek higher-level explanations to explain a decision: So we'd want to have something like *“These documents are similar because they’re about the same topics”*. *“These documents are dissimilar because they’re contradicting each other”*.
 And so on.
 This should happen in a *faithful* way, that is, the overall similarity of two texts should be derived from the aspectual similarities.

 Let's sketch the basic idea in this figure: